What are we reading?

 Of course I understand your interest in reading about the AME church.
 Like Carool says - it will be remembered by most (if not all) who heard about it when it happened.
 Heartbreaking is not even a strong enough word.
 I can't imagine having a personal connection to people impacted by such a hate crime, no wonder you needed to read about it!
 If I were you I would have read everything I could find about it - then I would have to detox my brain by sleeping for 10 hours and/or a hike along the ocean shoreline at sunset.

 On a new note - this has been an interesting topic for so many of us.
 I am thinking we should do a once-a-month *bookclub* post where everyone can report on what they are reading and how it is helping.
-Even a book that simply lifts one's spirits or diverts attention away from scary stuff, is helpful!
+Even a book that simply lifts one's spirits or diverts attention away from scary stuff, is helpful!0 -

-Sounds good--Marcie
+Sounds good--Marcie0

 Marcie, yes I have read John Grisham's works.
 It has been a long time though.
 Oddly enough, I was mostly obsessed with his books before I got into my current profession.
 I think he is a skilled writer for sure.
 I also like James Patterson's Alex Cross books.